Natural Reweighted Wake-Sleep: Hyperparameter tuning

 In Fig.~\ref{fig:miniMNISTDots} and Fig.~\ref{fig:lrVdp} we compare different learning rates and damping factors on a smaller architecture to determine the appropriate quantities for optimal convergence in the case of the miniMNIST and MNIST.
 We determine that the appropriate damping factor for this dataset with similar models is around $0.005 - 0.1$, with a learning rate in the neighbourhood of $0.005 - 0.02$.

 We can notice the expected linear relation between learning rate and damping factor.
 When we grow the damping factor, we can also grow the learning rate up to a given point.
-The explanation for this phenomenon is that (as shown in section \ref{ss:dp}) the smaller the damping, the closer the algorithm is to following the geometry of the manifold defined by the statistical model, thus smaller steps lead to better improvements.
+The explanation for this phenomenon is that (as shown in Section~\ref{ss:inverstion_fisher} Inversion of the FIM, in the main paper) the smaller the damping, the closer the algorithm is to following the geometry of the manifold defined by the statistical model.
+Thus smaller steps lead to better improvements, also a larger dumping mitigates instabilities due to few-samples statistical estimations.

-We also observe a correlation between the size of the image and the magnitude of the damping factor, which is to be expected.
-The larger the image in the first layer, that much more samples are needed to approximate its Fisher matrix accurately.
-In the case when the number of samples cannot be grown anymore (remember the complexity of the algorithm grows quadratically with the number of samples), the larger damping factor is needed so the matrix can have a reasonable conditioning number.
+We also observe a correlation between the size of the image and the magnitude of the damping factor.
+The larger the image in the first layer, the more samples are needed to estimate the FIM of the network accurately.
+When the number of samples $S$ cannot be grown anymore for practical reasons (the complexity of the algorithm grows quadratically with the number of samples), a larger damping factor is needed so the matrix can have a reasonable conditioning number.